What is Patent Infringement and Types of Patent Infringement in India?

 What are the types of patent infringement?

 - Direct infringement: If someone either creates uses or reproduces the product without the consent of the owner of the product’s patent, it is considered to be the direct form of infringement.
 Now, in this case, there are chances that the infringer doesn’t know he is infringing.
 However, regardless of this fact, it is still considered to an offense of a direct nature.

 - Indirect infringement: Now, if an individual isn’t directly importing, producing or using the patented product.
-However, they are in fact encouraging other to do so, even that is considered to be an offence.
+However, they are in fact encouraging others to do so, even that is considered to be an offense.
 This one here is called indirect infringement.